Learning

 Step 2: Learn the Highway Code Properly

 Many theory test failures come from gaps in Highway Code knowledge.
-This isn't just about passing the test — the Highway Code is the foundation of safe driving.
 Make sure you genuinely understand:

 • Stopping distances at different speeds (a very common question category)